Jim Bolin

-James 'Jim' W. Bolin (born December 31, 1950 in Portland, Oregon) is an American politician and a Republican member of the South Dakota House of Representatives representing District 16 since January 2009.
-Bolin was the mayor of Canton, South Dakota from 2007 until 2008.
+James 'Jim' W. Bolin (born December 31, 1950, in Portland, Oregon) is an American politician and a Republican member of the South Dakota House of Representatives representing District 16 since January 2009.
+Bolin was the mayor of Canton, South Dakota, from 2007 until 2008.

 Education

 Bolin earned his BA from Seattle Pacific University and his MA from the University of South Dakota.
+He is a former teacher.